tuzijun111/DynamicC/README.md

 SimFunction class contains all the used similarity functions.

-The Cluster class contains Navie, GreedyDB(Hill-climbing) and incremental DB(Greedy) DBSCAN and k-means methods.
+The Cluster class contains Navie, GreedyDB(Hill-climbing), incremental DB(Greedy), DBSCAN and k-means methods.

 The data preprocess codes are in DataPro class.
 And the Evaluate class is used to measure the clustering results.